grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 and the rest of the code could remain untouched.

 Using the factory to hide the real type of message returned makes maintaining the code easier, because there is less code to change when adding new types of messages to the system or removing existing ones (in our example -- in case when we do not need to initiate a session anymore) [^encapsulatewhatvaries] -- the factory hides that and the rest of the application is coded against the general scenario.

+The above example demonstrated how a factory can hide that many classes can play the same role (i.e. different messages could play the role of `Message`), but we can as well use factories to hide that the same class plays many roles.
+An object of the same class can be returned from different factory method, each time as a different interface and clients cannot access the methods it implements from other interfaces.

 #### Factories are themselves polymorphic (encapsulation of rule)